arc42/arc42.org-site/_pages/download.md

 | ES | [.zip]({{PREFIX}}ES-withhelp-confluenceFlat.zip) | [.zip]({{PREFIX}}ES-withhelp-confluenceStructured.zip) |
 | IT | [.zip]({{PREFIX}}IT-withhelp-confluenceFlat.zip) | [.zip]({{PREFIX}}EIT-withhelp-confluenceStructured.zip) |

-These versions are generated for the latest version of confluence (we test with our own [cloud-hosted confluence](https://arc42-template.atlassian.net/) provided by Atlassian.)
+These versions are generated for the latest version of confluence.

 **Notes for Confluence users**